dcossyleon/blogdown_desiree/content/my-project/internal-project/keeya/index.md

 <br>

-You can read the story by clicking through or arrowing through the window below.
+You can read the story by clicking or arrowing through the window below.
+Or, you can download the PDF <a href="Keeya-site.pdf" download> here </a>.

 <br>
 <br>